-- A. Please encourage your child to practice safety rules when going to and from school. - B. Pupils should arrive at school BETWEEN 8:45 AND 8:55. - C. Pupils shall stay on sidewalks as much as possible, and avoid cutting through private property at any time.
+- A. Please encourage your child to practice safety rules when going to and from school.
+Street crossing should be at school patrol crossings only, if possible. - B. Pupils should arrive at school BETWEEN 8:45 AM AND 9:00 AM if they need breakfast.
+Pupils should arrive at school no later than 9:00 AM to be in their classrooms by 9:05 AM. - C. Pupils shall stay on sidewalks as much as possible, and avoid cutting through private property at any time.
 Pupils should not cut through parking lots, or business property.
 In doing so, they respect the property of others and avoid subjecting themselves to dangers such as unattended swimming pools, vicious dogs and other dangers. - D. Pupils should go straight home after school, not stopping at business places unless they have written parental permission.
-Pupils returning to school to play must be supervised unless they are participating in an announced after-school program. - E. Pupils should be considerate to all other students in route to and from school.
-There must be no fighting, pushing, name-calling, snowball throwing, etc. on the way to or from school.
+Pupils returning to school to play must be supervised unless they are participating in an announced after-school program. - E. Pupils should be considerate to all other students en route to and from school.
+There must be no fighting, pushing, name-calling, snowball throwing, etc., on the way to or from school.
 Remind your child that, by law, he/she is under the joint custody of principal and parent during the trip to and from school and must follow school rules.